EuroPython/website/data/pages-content/finaid.md

 In addition, please pay close attention to the following:

-- The total combined travel/accommodation grant cannot exceed €400.
+- The total combined travel/accommodation grant cannot exceed €400, unless otherwise agreed.
 - The Visa Application Fee Grant cannot exceed €80.
 - Reimbursements will be made **after** the conference via PayPal or bank transfer (SEPA and Swift).
 It’s not possible to be reimbursed before the